 If the child fails to respond to appropriate methods of teaching reading in their local language and well-founded interventions supporting literacy skills, a more comprehensive assessment is probably needed to determine whether the child has a reading disability.
 An assessment should include well standardised measures of word reading, word spelling, letter knowledge, phoneme awareness, and RAN.
 Untimed oral reading of isolated real words and pseudowords allows measurement of the child’s sight word knowledge and capacity for sounding out words.
 Words in list are typically ordered according to difficulty, which is an essential component of any assessment related to learning difficulties in this domain.
 In transparent languages such as Finnish and Bantu languages, reading fluency is an important aspect of reading performance and in defining reading disabilities4Aro, T. & Ahonen, T (eds.)
 (2011) Assessment of learning disabilities: Cooperation between teachers, psychologists and parents.
 African edition.
 University of Turku and Niilo Mäki Institute, Jyväskylä, Finland..

-General principles for assessing learning difficulties are presented in detail here (Link to Flora’s text Assessment of Learning difficulties) and5Elliot, J.G. & Grigorenko, E.L.
+General principles for assessing learning difficulties are presented in detail in Additional Reading sidepanel: Assessment of learning difficulties and methods5Elliot, J.G. & Grigorenko, E.L.
 (2014).
 The Dyslexia Debate.
-Cambridge University press. methods for assessing reading and spelling skills are described here (Links to Assessment module and GG module)
+Cambridge University press. for assessing reading and spelling skills are described in Reading and Spelling assessment in Literacy teaching part.

 In Africa, there is a problem with a lack of well-standardised measures for assessing reading and spelling skills in local languages.
 Accordingly, the need for special educational support is assessed using simple reading and spelling tests with local normative data.
 Progress monitoring in basic reading and spelling skills are very important aspects of the assessment procedure.
 When deciding whether a diagnosis of reading disability or dyslexia is needed to describe the child’s learning difficulties or identify a need for special needs intervention, we should remember some important exclusionary and contextual factors6Fletcher, J.M., Lyon, G.R., Fuchs, L.S. & Barnes, M.A.
 (2019).
 Learning disabilities.
 From identification to intervention.
 Second edition.
 New York: The Guilford Press., as follows: